HMS Albion (L14)

-HMS Albion is an amphibious transport dock of the Royal Navy, the first of the two-ship Albion class.
+HMS Albion is a landing platform dock originally built for the Royal Navy, the first of the two-ship Albion class.
 Built by BAE Systems Marine in Barrow-in-Furness, Albion was launched in March 2001 by the Princess Royal.
 Her sister ship, Bulwark, was launched in November 2001, also from Barrow.
 Affiliated to the city of Chester and based in Plymouth, she is the ninth ship to carry the name Albion (after Albion, an ancient name of Great Britain), stretching back to the 74-gun 1763 warship, and last carried by an aircraft carrier decommissioned in 1973 after 19 years service.
 Designed as an amphibious warfare ship, Albion carries troops, normally Royal Marines, and vehicles up to the size of the Challenger 2 main battle tank.
 She can deploy these forces using four Landing Craft Utility (LCUs) and four Landing Craft Vehicle and Personnel (LCVPs).
 A flight deck supports helicopter operations.

 Albion's future came under review as part of the 2010 Strategic Defence and Security Review.
 She was the fleet flagship from December 2010 until October 2011, and then again from March 2018 until January 2021.
+On 20 November 2024 Defence Secretary John Healey announced that both Albion and her sister Bulwark would be withdrawn from service by March 2025.

+On April 2025, at the LAAD 2025 expo in Rio de Janeiro, the navies of Brazil and the United Kingdom signed a letter of intent for the transfer of HMS Albion (L14) and HMS Bulwark (L15).

 Operational history

 Ordered for the Royal Navy on 18 July 1996, Albion was constructed by BAE Systems Marine at its shipyard in Barrow-in-Furness, Cumbria.
 The first steel was cut on 17 November 1997, and the ship's keel was laid down on 23 May 1998.
 The vessel was launched on 9 March 2001.
 She was commissioned into the Royal Navy on 19 June 2003 by her sponsor Anne, Princess Royal.
 Albion is the nameship of the Albion-class landing platform dock, which also includes Bulwark.
 The ship also carries a permanently embarked Royal Marines landing craft unit, 6 Assault Squadron, Royal Marines.

 Along with sister ship Bulwark, Albion forms a key part of the Royal Navy's amphibious warfare capability.
 The ship can carry up to 256 soldiers in normal conditions, ordinarily Royal Marines.
 Albion can also carry their various associated armoured vehicles, up to the size of the Challenger 2 main battle tank.
 Vehicles can be deployed through an internal dock, using the ship's complement of four Landing Craft Utility (LCUs), while troops can be deployed from davits using four Landing Craft Vehicle and Personnel (LCVPs).
 Also equipped with a flight deck, the ship can operate two helicopters, with a third parked.
-CH-47s can sling-load RM BvS 10 Viking light tracked, amphibious armoured vehicles and deliver them ashore if the sea states are too severe for them to swim selves ashore.
+CH-47s can sling-load RM BvS 10 Viking light tracked, amphibious armoured vehicles and deliver them ashore if the sea states are too severe for them to swim ashore.